-A further breakdown of net operating expenses can be seen in note 4.
+1 A further breakdown of net operating expenses can be seen in note 4.

-As a percentage of net earned premium, brokerage costs are approximately 14% (2021: 16%).
+Brokerage costs as a percentage of net earned premium were approximately 14% (2022: 14%).
 Brokerage costs are deferred and expensed over the life of the associated premiums in accordance with accounting guidelines.
 Administrative expenses comprise primarily an overrider commission charged by the host syndicates.
 The expense ratio is a measure of the net operating expenses to net earned premium.
-The expense ratio for 2022 is 26% (2021: 30%).
+The expense ratio for 2023 is 27% (2022: 26%).